-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE YEARS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE THREE-MONTH AND TWELVE-MONTH PERIODS THEN ENDED

-PAYMENT EXPERIENCED CLASSES/CRITERIA As for facilities, which have an original term of more than one year As for facilities that have an original term of one year or less 3- SUBSTANDARD A facility in this class exhibits noticeable weakness and is not adequately protected by the current business or financial position of the counterparty and his repayment capacity.
+PAYMENT E XPERIENCED CLASSES/CRITERIA As for facilities, which have an original term of more than one year As for facilities that have an original term of one year or less 3- SUBSTANDARD A facility in this class exhibits noticeable weakness and is not adequately protected by the current business or financial position of the counterparty and his repayment capacity.
 In essence, the primary source of repayment is not sufficient to service the debt and the Bank must look to secondary sources, such as the realisation of the collateral, in relation with the counterparty.
-Factors leading to a Substandard classification include: Inability of the counterparty to meet the contractual repayments' terms, Unfavourable economic and market conditions that would affect the business and profitability of the counterparty in the future, Weakened financial condition and/or inability of the counterparty to generate enough cash flow to service the payments.
+Factors leading to a Substandard classification include: Inability of the counterparty to meet the contractual repayments' terms, Unfavourable economic and market conditions that would affect the business and profitability of the counterparty to generate enough cash flow to service the payments.
 Difficulties experienced by the counterparty in repaying other facilities granted by the Bank or by other institutions when the information is available.
-Breach of financial covenants by the counterparty. - When any facility is past due from 90 days to 179 days When interest payments for 90 to 179 days have been capitalised, refinanced, or rolled over into a new facility. - When any facility is past due for maximum 60 days. - When interest payments for maximum 60 days have been capitalised, refinanced, or rolled over into a new facility. - In case of overdrafts, excess of the approval limit is for maximum 60 days, or the current account has been inactive for maximum 60 days. - The overdraft that has had no net inflow for 60 days must be modified into a term loan.
+Breach of financial covenants by the counterparty. - When any facility is past due from 90 days to 179 days. - When interest payments for 90 to 179 days have been capitalised, refinanced, or rolled over into a new facility.
+When any facility is past due for maximum 60 days.
+When interest payments for maximum 60 days have been capitalised, refinanced, or rolled over into a new facility.
+In case of overdrafts, excess of the approval limit is for maximum 60 days, or the current account has been inactive for maximum 60 days.
+The overdraft that has had no net inflow for 60 days must be modified into a term loan.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE YEARS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE THREE-MONTH AND TWELVE-MONTH PERIODS THEN ENDED